jc2554/ECE3400-team7/docs/milestone3.md

 # Milestone 3
-By Sanush Nukshan, Khyati Sipani, Kenneth Huaman, Adrian Dohmann, Amanda Pathmanathan, JinJie Chen
+By Sanush Nukshan, Khyati Sipani, Kenneth Huaman, Adrian, Amanda Pathmanathan, JinJie Chen

 ## Goal
 The goals of this milestone were as follows: